 When the Disc Prolapse is in the Neck - the Cervical Spine - there are similar exercises that should also be followed.

 At this Acute Stage it is NOT a wise idea to use Spinal Manipulation - as this may make the condition worse.
 In time, when the inflammation around the Disc and Facet Joints has settled, Spinal Manipulation can safely be used to aid recovery.

 There are certain important criteria with Prolapsed Discs.
-A Disc Bulge will often cause Pain and Parathesia (Numbness and/or Pins and Needles).
-But in more serious cases the Pain may be intractable, there may be limb weakness, "electrical" sensations and possible loss of Bowel and/or Bladder Control - Cauda Equina Syndrome - loss of sensation in the area that would be in contact with a bicycle saddle - this is serious and requires immediate Medical Attention - Go to Accident & Emergency at once !
+A Disc Bulge will often cause Pain and Parathesia (Numbness or Pins and Needles).
+But in more serious cases the Pain may be intractable, there may be limb weakness, "electrical" sensations and possible loss of Bowel and/or Bladder Control - Cauda Equina Syndrome - loss of sensation in the area that would be in contact with a bicycle saddle if you were sitting on it - This is Serious and requires immediate Medical Attention - Go to Accident & Emergency as soon as you can.

-Astronauts in space, who are not subjected to the force of gravity, are also much taller when they return to Earth because of this fluid absorption into the disc.
+Astronauts in space, who are not subjected to the force of gravity, are also taller when they return to Earth because of fluid absorption into the disc.

 Statistics show that the majority of disc prolapses occur between the ages of 30 and 50, the median age being 40.
 This is because the degenerative process is not so pronounced in younger people, and in older people the elasticity of the disk is decreased to such an extent that the disc cannot actually bulge.
 The older population have to contend with conditions such as arthritis and spinal stenosis.